marcocesarato/php-conventional-changelog/README.md

 The changelog generator will generate a log of changes from the date of the last tag (if not specified with `--from-date`) to the current date (if not specified with` --to-date`), and it will put all commit logs in the latest version just created (at the moment it doesn't generate the entire git commit version release history)

+> **PS:** all following commands must be run (working dir) on the root of the project or in the path where the changelog should be generated

+The changelog generator will generate a log of changes from the date of the last tag *(if not specified with `--from-date`)* to the current date *(if not specified with `--to-date`)*, and it will put all commit logs in the latest version just created (at the moment it doesn't generate the entire git commit version release history).
+By default, will be added one to the patch semver part *(Example, if the last version is `1.0.2` the newer, if not specified the identity of the release, will be `1.0.3`)*.

 - Generate a changelog without committing files:

     `php vendor/bin/conventional-changelog`